Wildfire Protection — Frequently Asked Questions

 What does installation typically cost?

-Most wildfire home hardening projects in Ventura County run between $1,500 and $6,000 depending on the size of your home and the scope of work.
-Ember-resistant vent replacement is typically the most affordable starting point, while full projects combining boxed eaves, gutter guards, and fire-resistant coatings fall on the higher end.
+Most wildfire home hardening projects in Ventura County and Santa Barbara County run between $1,500 and $15,000 depending on home size and the scope of work.
+Vent retrofits start at $45 per vent and gutter guards run $12 per linear foot.
+Larger projects — boxed eaves, fire-resistant spray coatings, and DeckGuard — are quoted per square foot after on-site measurement.
 We provide a detailed, itemized quote after your free assessment — no surprises.

 How long does installation take?

 Most installations are completed in a single day.
-A standard ember-resistant vent replacement on a typical Ventura County home takes 4 to 6 hours.
-Larger projects involving boxed eaves and gutter guards may take 1 to 2 days.
+A standard ember-resistant vent retrofit on a typical Ventura County home takes 4 to 6 hours.
+Larger projects involving boxed eaves, gutter guards, or fire-resistant coatings may take 1 to 2 days.
 We work efficiently and clean up completely before we leave.

 Are your products California Fire Code compliant?